 The area surrounding Hofn changes again and is a photographer’s paradise.
 Crossing the huge open river deltas of Skeidararsandur you can see the mighty Hofsjokull and Vatnajokull glaciers above.
 Of course, we will plan a visit to get up close and personal with Svinafellsjokull.
 We drive right up to the car park that overlooks the snout of the glacier and take a short walk up the path to its’ side where the blue ice and intricate moraines can be seen in all their glory, thousands of years old.
 We will of course visit the world famous Jokulsarlon so you can experience first-hand the calving of icebergs and watch them pass through the lagoon channel making their journey into the Atlantic.
 We will take time to photograph the beached icebergs on the black sands of Jokulsarlon beach.

 Further east we move to quieter places of Lonsfjordur, a huge black pebble bank that provides shelter to the tiny settlement of Svinholar, and we venture into the moon-like beach and cliffs of Vestrahorn.

-The price includes extensive one to one tuition during the workshop, accommodation (including breakfast) No single occupancy supplement.
+The price includes extensive one to one tuition during the workshop, accommodation (on a bed and breakfast basis).
+No single occupancy supplement.
 Travel during the workshop.
 Entrance Fees where applicable.
 Transfers to and from Keflavic Airport.

 Travel to and from the location and personal bills such as bar bills, meals not listed.
 Travel and camera Insurance.